qooxdoo-archive/next/documentation/manual/source/pages/tool/tutorial_basics.rst

 Development:

 -  ``api`` -- create an application-specific instance of the Apiviewer
--  ``test`` -- create an application-specific instance of the Testrunner
 -  ``inspector`` -- create an application-specific instance of the Inspector